-The Lost Ones, like works by Kafka and Borges, creates a fictional and somewhat fantastic circumstance of constraint and deprivation.
-As if under a microscope it studies the resulting existential delirium of its inhabitants' lives.
-Minutely constructed according to geometrical shapes and measurements, Beckett's populates a cylindrical space with two hundred abject and languishing humans whose culture seems to be organized according to an elusive order, if not an unfamiliar harmony, the principles of which have yet to be discovered.
+Samuel Beckett's The Lost Ones (1971/1972) like works by Kafka and Borges, creates a fictional and somewhat fantastic circumstance of constraint and deprivation.
+He populates a cylindrical space with two hundred abject and languishing humans whose culture seems to be organized according to an elusive order.
 The narrative agency in The Lost Ones has been described as a 'disembodied artificial intelligence' (Schwab, 2000, p.61).

-One can imagine its denizens as inhabiting a posthuman space, the last humans secluded in a capsule that is, like a nautilus, organized according to a 'self sufficient cosmogony, which has its own categories, its own time, space, fulfilment and even existential principle' (Barthes, 1972, p.65).
+One can imagine its denizens as inhabiting a posthuman space, the last vanquished humans secluded in a capsule that is, like a nautilus, organized according to a 'self sufficient cosmogony, which has its own categories, its own time, space, fulfilment and even existential principle' (Barthes, 1972, p.65).